-This is a broad and forward-thinking programme that examines a range of areas within the fashion and the creative industries.
-You are encouraged to identify opportunities in the market and propose your own business solutions using relevant innovative and traditional business start-up models and methods.
+This is a broad and forward-thinking programme that examines a range of areas within the fashion and creative industries.
+You are encouraged to identify opportunities in the market and propose your own business solutions using relevant innovative and traditional start-up models and methods.

-- Outstanding Industry Speakers
+- Outstanding industry speakers.

-- Careers advice
+- Careers advice.

 Modules on the MA Entrepreneurship